zatonovo/lambda.r/README.md

 Debugging
 ---------
-The standard debug function will not work with lambda-r functions.
+The standard debug function will not work with lambda.r functions.
 Instead, use the included functions debug.lr and undebug.lr.
 These functions will allow you to debug through a complete multipart function call.